BLBMS/api/README.md

 ## adds summary for all miners - based on Oinks-API monitoring for ccminer
 displays:
 - sum of all miners hashrate
-- number of active and inactive miners
+- number of active and inactive miners and number unreachable devices from .list (OFF)
 - assumed revenue in VRSC and USDT
 - output time and number of output iterations (for performance control)